THE DRAGON

 There were challenges integrating the CG actor with the live footage because the CG double was significantly shorter than the actress performing on set.
 “Initially the idea was that the CG creature would cover most of the actress, but because of the anatomy of the Slaymate and the difference in proportions we had to remove a substantial amount of the actress.
 This was especially painstaking while the performance was on top of the actors.
 We literary had to paint their performance by hand”, explain Valery (digital compositor) who did the most of the clean-up for the life action performance.

-In the course of less than two and a half months we’ve managed to complete the whole sequence on a par of sequences belong in a movies with multiple times the budget we had.
 Besides the two main CG sequences, we designed and executed a lot of D&D magic effects, teleportation effects, matte paints.
 Bezz the Vermin lord turning into a swarm form was a complex FX set up.
 The final sequence (The death of Shatrax) had a variety of VFX including the disintegration done entirely in Nuke, a whole sequence featuring Helmed horror – a ghostly warrior that guards the Slaymate and many more.

 Dungeons and Dragons 3 was another proof that the VFX and full CG creature and environments are not only trademark for the big budget shows.
 On the contrary, they are the cheapest way to add production value to the picture.
 The times where the CG and VFX were the main expense are long gone.
 Now the VFX save money that would be spent on stunts, set building, even wardrobe and makeup.
 When used smartly they can make a $1 mln. movie look like a $7 – 10 mil. movie.
 And that is a dream come true for every producer.
 And we from Cinemotion are here to help this happen.
 With a team of just 15, for less than 9 months, we proved that a professional approach and the resulted quality are possible even on a shoestring budget.